sotmasman/Cortical-dynamics/README.md

-# Rich-club-cortical-dynamics
+# Cortical-dynamics
-Data set used to examine rich-club dynamics in cortical microcircuits
+Data set used to examine rich-club dynamics in cortical microcircuits.

+Each file represents simultaneously recorded neurons from one animal.

 unitactivity.spiketimes{i} gives the spike times in seconds of the ith unit.